keoni-gt/TokenEase/README.md

 # TokenEase Chrome Extension

 TokenEase is a powerful Chrome extension designed to enhance your login experience and streamline token management.
-With TokenEase, you can effortlessly log into various platforms, with a specific focus on Discord, using tokens and conveniently save them for future use.
+With TokenEase, you can effortlessly log into Discord using tokens and conveniently save them for future use.

 ## Features